8.0 Migration Guide

 Session Management Changes

 We have switched from servlet-container sessions to Shiro native sessions.
-This change enables the use of Redis/Valkey server as a session store and simplifies the overall architecture by leveraging Shiro’s SessionDAO
+This change enables the use of Redis/Valkey server as a session store and simplifies the overall architecture by leveraging Shiro’s SessionDAO.

 Key changes to be aware of: